moxietoolkit/srd/source/2-modules/spellcasting.md

 ---
 title: 'Spellcasting'
 sourcebook: 'Grimwild'
+description: 'Comprehensive rules for spellcasting in Grimwild, covering magic magnitudes, touchstones, spell types, rulings, rituals, and guidelines for creative and balanced use of magic in play.'
 ---

 **Spellcasting** is the ability to harness magic, acquired through talents or arcana.
 While each style has its quirks, they all follow the same _laws of magic_.
 Spells are cast using **touchstones** — key terms like spell names, godly domains, or item descriptions.
 You interpret these on-the-fly, defining the permissions and limitations of your magic when you cast.
 Each source clearly defines its touchstones, casting methods, and costs.